MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/qos-on-teams-devices.md

 If wireless network connectivity is the only option, see best practice guidance [here](../rooms/rooms-plan.md).

-## How much bandwidth a Teams Room will use
+## How much bandwidth a Teams Room device will use

 Microsoft Teams Rooms is designed to give the best audio, video, and content-sharing experience regardless of your network conditions.
 That said, when bandwidth is insufficient, Teams prioritizes audio quality over video quality.